/

 Sync rules define how and when data is exchanged.
 These rules also specify how to handle conflicts, such as when the same record is changed in both systems at the same time.

-A common rule is "latest update wins," where the most recently changed record takes precedence.
+The 'latest update wins' approach prioritizes the most recent change, automatically resolving conflicts based on timestamp comparison—a strategy that works effectively for time-sensitive operational data.
 Another approach is field-level merging, where different fields from each system are combined into a complete record.

 Rules also determine how to handle deletions, error conditions, and scheduling intervals.
 For example, a rule might specify that deleting a customer in the CRM also removes them from the ERP, but deleting a product in the ERP doesn't affect the CRM.